Dupret Group

 Firing response of hippocampal CA1 principal cells during sharp-wave/ripple events in sleep.
 Top trace, wide-band (1H–5 kHz) local field potential recorded in the pyramidal cell layer.
 Bottom trace, 140–250 Hz band pass-filtered local field potential highlighting ripple frequency events.
 Raster plots, spike times of simultaneously recorded CA1 principal cells (one cell per row).
 Note the firing synchrony during ripple events.

-Our research group studies how neural activity in the hippocampus and connected brain regions supports memory-guided behaviour, enabling individuals to infer from past experience how to respond to ever-changing life situations.
+Our laboratory studies how neural activity in the hippocampus and connected brain regions supports memory-guided behaviour, enabling individuals to draw from past experience how to respond to ever-changing life situations.

 Group Science

-The idea that groups of distributed neurons transiently coordinate their spiking activity to organize information-representing cell assemblies is central to our investigations.
-Our laboratory uses a transdisciplinary approach that combines multichannel electrophysiological recordings during behaviour with optogenetic and real-time (closed-loop) manipulations of brain circuit dynamics.
-The group performs circuit-level analyses to: (i) determine how neural representations of the external world are computed, consolidated and recalled for the purpose of memory-guided behaviour; (ii) establish the mnemonic contribution of oscillatory patterns of network activity (e.g., theta, gamma, sharp wave/ripples); and (iii) define neuronal motifs and pathways supporting memory-guided behaviour.
-We perform this work while keeping in mind that not all memories serve adaptive behaviour.
-This is notably the case for memories that are related to experiences of drugs of abuse, and those memories that underpin maladaptive responses.
-Accordingly, our work is intended to provide principles of interventions aimed at rebalancing network physiopathology of maladaptive memory.
+The idea that groups of distributed neurons transiently coordinate their spiking activity to organize information-representing cell assemblies is central to our investigation.
+Our laboratory uses a transdisciplinary approach that combines multichannel electrophysiological recordings (tetrodes, silicon probes, and neuropixels) during behaviour with cell type-selective, neural input-defined and network pattern-informed (closed-loop) optogenetic manipulations of brain dynamics.
+The group performs neuronal population-level analyses to: (i) determine how internal representations of the external world are computed, consolidated, and recalled for the purpose of adaptative memory; (ii) establish the mnemonic contribution of oscillatory patterns of network activity (e.g., theta, gamma, sharp wave/ripples); and (iii) identify neuronal motifs and pathways supporting memory-guided behaviour.
+We perform this work while keeping in mind that not all memories serve adaptive responses.
+This is notably the case for memories that are related to experience of drugs of abuse, and those memories that underpin maladaptive responses.
+Accordingly, our work is intended to provide principles of interventions aimed at rebalancing brain network physiopathology of maladaptive memory.

 Key Research Areas

-• Mnemonic role of neuronal ensembles and oscillations
+• Mnemonic roles of neural ensembles and oscillations

 Research Techniques